HiramSilvey/zork-bot/README.md

 1. A game will automatically close after 2 hours of inactivity

 ### The One Command
-l[oad] [savedGameName]: lists all saved games, loads the selected saved game, or starts a vote to change the current loaded game to the selected saved game
+!zload [savedGameName]: lists all saved games, loads the selected saved game, or starts a vote to change the current loaded game to the selected saved game